 Can exposure to a global perspective and experience with LGBT people change hearts and minds?

 For context, think of the number of LGBT people who weren’t able to convince their own families to support LGBT issues.
 The number of people you know personally who’ve been disowned by their flesh and blood.
 If someone you’ve known your whole life won’t change their views to support you, why would someone who believes they’ve never met an LGBT person rapidly change their beliefs with little to no incentive?
-GLSEN’s research shows that those who know someone who identifies as LGBT are more likely to be in favor of LGBT civil rights issues.
+GLSEN’s research shows that those who know someone who identifies as LGBT are more likely to be in favor of LGBT civil rights issues but that takes time and consistency.

 The expectation that every country should be open and accepting overnight is just not realistic.
 That being said, I believe much like a single drop of water against a stone, with time we shall persist.